anotherRedbeard/iac-bicep/README.md

-# iac-bicep
+# Infrastructure As Code...As Bicep Code

-this is my collection of bicep templates that I use to refer to from time to time
+This is my collection of Bicep templates that I use to refer back to from time to time